raksha408/SOC-Threat-Detection-Pipeline/README.md

 ##  Project Overview

 This project simulates an **end-to-end enterprise Security Operations Center (SOC) workflow**, covering the full lifecycle from cloud vulnerability detection to incident containment and postmortem.
-It is designed to demonstrate the skills required for **SOC Analyst I, II, and III** roles.

 **Scenario:** An exposed cloud virtual machine (misconfigured RDP port open to the internet) is detected by a CSPM tool.
 A threat actor exploits the exposure to launch a brute-force attack.
 The SOC detects, investigates, enriches, contains, and documents the incident.